Punktum-dk/whois-service-specification/README.md

 <a id="handle-inquiry-limitation"></a>
 ### Handle Inquiry

-As of service version 4 (4.X.X) DK Hostmaster does not support inquries for contact object handles/user-ids
+As of service version 4 (4.X.X) Punktum dk does not support inquries for contact object handles/user-ids

 <a id="encoding"></a>
 ### Encoding